 When you are choosing a drill rental, one of the most important things you will need to consider is the type of drilling you will be doing.
 Are you going to be drilling into wood?
 Are you going to be drilling into masonry or concrete?

 One of the other things you have to think about when you’re running a drill is whether you want to use a pneumatic option.
 In some cases, this might be a good solution for you.
 Other times, you might want an electric power drill instead, as it can often be easier to get into tighter spaces since you do not have to worry about hauling a hose and a compressor around with you.

 You also have to think about the type of drill bits you should be getting.
-In some cases, the rental will come with drill bits.
+In some cases, the rental or lease will come with drill bits.
 However, you might also have some drill bits on the worksite that you could be using.
 If you are going to be using any type of drill bit of your own with a drill that you rent, you must make sure that it is suitable for that drill.
 You also need to make sure that the bit is suitable for the type of material into which you are drilling.
 Failure to do so can be dangerous.

 There are some quality options on the market today for drill rentals.
 Some of the drills are powerful enough that they can drill into reinforced concrete, natural stone, masonry, and asphalt.
 Some of the drills can work for both wet and dry coring.
 You want to find a drill that is efficient, and that will exceed your needs.

 Whether you tend to take care of big jobs or small jobs, there is a good chance you will need to rent or lease a drill at some point in your career.
 There is a wide range of drills available today.
 Some of the options are more suited to home use and very light construction use.
 Others are more robust and more versatile, and they can be utilized for many different types of work in light construction and even heavy construction in some cases.